panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 The `URL()` constructor is handy to parse (and validate) URLs in JavaScript.

-`new URL(relativeOrAbsolute [, absoluteBase])` accepts as first argument an absolute or relative URL.
-When the first argument is relative, you have to indicate the second argument as an abolsute URL that serves the base for the first argument.
+`new URL(relativeOrAbsolute [, absoluteBase])` accepts as the first argument an absolute or relative URL.
+When the first argument is relative, you have to indicate the second argument as an absolute URL that serves as the base for the first argument.

 After creating the `URL()` instance, you can easily access the most common URL components like: